Aleut suffixal adjectives and head movement

 In my first qualifying paper, I analyze these suffixal adjectives as adjuncts to NP, but also argue that they are undergoing head movement to appear within the verbal complex.
 Specifically, I show how a particular interpretation of Harizanov & Gribanova (2019)’s “amalgamation” can grant head movement from adjunct and specifier positions, thus producing words as in (3).

-See this link for the full paper, recently accepted for publication with minor revisions at Natural Language & Linguistic Theory.
+See this link for the full paper from Natural Language & Linguistic Theory.